andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

   uid: fd760052-a18e-4623-b217-d9b96ae36cac
 ```

-Restart the antrea-mc-controller in all members after editing the above configMap.
+Restart the antrea-mc-controller after editing the above configMap.

 Again I will be taking the two examples from the Antrea Gitub doc pages, adjust them to suit my environment.
 The first policy example will apply to namespaces with the label *environment=protected* where ingress will be denied/dropped from the selected pods in any namespace with the label *environment=untrust* where the scope is ClusterSet.
 This means it should filter on any traffic coming from any of the namespaces having the label *environment=untrust* in any member cluster in the ClusterSet.
 So lets see how this works.